 The repository that you choose to publish in will have a form for you to fill out so that you can describe your data.
 You should fill in as many fields as possible to help users understand and reuse your data.
 If the repository is general, like figshare, use this README template to help give a more in-depth description of your data.

 Examples of metadata that you can keep track of include:

 Many computer systems also create additional technical metadata about your files, such as file size and the date the file was last modified.

 Some fields of research have developed specific metadata standards that set out the types of information about your data that should be documented.
 These metadata standards ensure you have a complete, standard set of information about each part of your data and enable your dataset to be organised with other datasets.
-If you’re working with large datasets, databases, or data management systems, then you should contact the email@example.com for advice on metadata standards that might be appropriate for your area of research, or view different standards by discipline on the Digital Curation Centre’s website.
+If you’re working with large datasets, databases, or data management systems, then you should contact email@example.com for advice on metadata standards that might be appropriate for your area of research, or you can view different standards by discipline on the Digital Curation Centre’s website.

 Examples of metadata standards;

 Vocabularies are controlled lists of terms that can be used for describing data so that it can easily be found.
 Vocabularies can be on any subject.
 They can range from short simple lists to very long complex hierarchies of terms organised into tree structures.